 That's how the emotional brain works.
 It doesn't generalize to loving all people on the planet equally.
 And just the way every sexual experience is fresh and every birth of a child is fresh, every relationship is fresh.
 Just thinking of him fills me with at least 20 feelings, as images of him come to mind.

 It's hard to talk about a really intense emotional experience like this.
 That's because the brain is firing and those circuits create a multi-layered experience, and to talk about it takes translating the emotions and sensations from the body (the emotional brain's activations, along with everything else) and when we put words to it (neocortical closure), we lose something.

 Putting emotions and sensations into words

 I'll give it a try: He feels cottony.
-Fluffy, sweet, on a body level as if he is my child, but I don't have that responsibility – the "already worrying about college" angst.
+Fluffy, sweet, on a body level, as if he is my child, but I don't have that responsibility – the "already worrying about college" angst.
 I have no daily responsibility for him, worries about such things I experienced with my children, the jaundice, the cut lip, the trip down the hill at Phoenix Lake that left my daughter with scars, the angst about . . . well, everything.
-I don't mean paralyzing angst, but as a first, second and third time parent (with my three kids), there was a lot to be aware of and to find out how to neutralize the pain and usher in a surge of joyful growth.
+I don't mean paralyzing angst, but as a first-, second-, and third-time parent (with my three kids), there was a lot to be aware of and a lot to learn to find out how to neutralize the pain and usher in a surge of joyful growth.

 Back to cottony.
 Yes, I am removed.
 I cannot be his mother.
 I am his grandmother.
 My job is to support his parents in their sacred journey of parenting and try – really try – to not give unasked-for advice . . . unless NOT saying it would leave me feeling like I was neglecting them or my grandson.
 Fortunately, I was able (except for a few unfortunate times) to put a cork in it and tell them that only they knew, and to trust the deepest part of themselves.